-In any case, you can expect to enjoy consistently warm temperatures throughout, coastal cities of around 25-30°C all year round.
+In any case, you can expect to enjoy consistently warm temperatures throughout when surfing Sri Lanka, coastal cities of around 25-30°C all year round.

-When visiting Sri Lanka for a surfing trip, start at Hikkaduwa and work your way down the coast.
+When surfing Sri Lanka, start at Hikkaduwa and work your way down the coast.
 This former fishing village today welcomes tourists as a bustling spot – day and night.

 Here tourists intermingle with locals to catch some of the highest waves – some reaching up to 10ft tall on a good day.
 Experienced surfers should hit up ‘Benny’s for the largest waves, while the main reef is better for those with less capability.
 Beach break is the place for those starting out.

 Sandwiched between Hikkaduwa and Weligama, Ahangama is mainly enjoyed by those staying in the nearby stretch of hotels.
 Because of this, there’s a chilled vibe with zen-like qualities.
 Known for its sharp shallow reef, expect to compete with snorkelers for space.
-For those looking to step it up a level, head over to Kabalana for bigger swell.
+For those looking to step it up a level when surfing Sri Lanka, head over to Kabalana for bigger swell.

-Just around the corner from Ahangama, Weligama is the perfect spot for learning to surf.
+Just around the corner from Ahangama, Weligama is the perfect spot for learning to surf in Sri Lanka.
 Its gentle slow waves mean that you don’t have to paddle far.

 Benefiting from its bay alcove, surfers are somewhat protected from winds, along with its forgiving shallow sand.
 As such, this is the place to go for those starting out- in fact, many compare it to hospitable conditions of Canggu in Bali.